Cairnarvon/goldbug/doc/util.rst

-   If you pass an instance of :class:`RandomDict` as a key to :class:`goldbug.cipher.Simple`, it turns it from a simple substitution cipher into a homophonic substitution cipher, which is much less vulnerable to frequency analysis.
+   If you pass an instance of :class:`RandomDict` as a key to :class:`goldbug.cipher.Simple`, it turns it from a simple substitution cipher into a homophonic substitution cipher (:class:`goldbug.cipher.Homophonic`), which is much less vulnerable to frequency analysis.

    Note that this class doesn't implement every method :class:`dict` has.
    Specifically, it implements the following: